ComputationalDesignLab/snbo/README.md

 > ⚠️ **_NOTE:_** It is recommended to run the python or the bash file from the root folder and NOT from within the subfolder.

-When you either run the `optimize.py` file or any of the scripts, a folder named ``results`` will be created that consists of different subfolders, depending on the problem you are solving and the method you selected.
+When you run the `optimize.py` file or any of the bash script, a folder named ``results`` will be created that consists of different subfolders, depending on the problem you are solving and the method you selected.
 A mat file will be saved within appropriate subfoler that contains entire optimization history.